aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/ipresentationsignedwarninginfo/_index.md

 ---
 title: IPresentationSignedWarningInfo
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- This warning indicates that the presentation being read has the signature and this signature will be removed during processing.
+description:  This warning indicates that the presentation being read has the signature and this signature will be removed during processing.
 type: docs
 weight: 980